CIDS-484-Spring-2025/DylanParkerSeniorCapstone/README.md

 - Styled the interface using **.css files**.
 - Used **React StrictMode** for development debugging.
 - Integrated **BrowserRouter** for client-side routing.
-- Displays sports schedules and betting odds.
+- Displays sports schedules and live scores.

 ### GitHub:
 - **Pushed project** to **GitHub**.